 If you’ve not yet heard of Dopamine Land, where have you been the last few months?!
 The multi-sensory museum set up shop in South Kensington earlier in the year, and has had its stay in the capital extended multiple times since, due to its popularity.
 The space combines traditional media and innovative technology within enchanting interactive rooms, and serves to promote a flood of feel-good hormones in visitors.
-Currently open until January 15, this Instagrammer’s paradise is suitable for those young and old, and will leave you with a smile on your face long after your visit.
+This Instagrammer’s paradise is suitable for those young and old, and will leave you with a smile on your face long after your visit.
 Read on for our review of Dopamine Land.

 Our Dopamine Land review

 An easy four-minute stroll from South Kensington underground station, Dopamine Land’s venue on Old Brompton Street is like a Tardis.
 Almost unassuming on the outside, the building reveals itself to be a world of pure imagination, far larger than it initially looked.
 The creative and production teams behind Dopamine Land specifically designed the experience with decompression spaces and stimulant rooms, so your body can prepare adequately for spikes of dopamine you’ll experience.
 While we won’t divulge all the rooms we saw – we don’t want to ruin the surprise – we can reveal that the team implemented an array of stimuli that activate each of your five senses, so visitors can discover exactly what triggers their individual happy hormones.

 As soon as we entered the experience, we were led into the first of the decompression rooms.
 It was a rather zen experience, preparing us for what lay ahead.
 After a few minutes, we were led to our next room.
 This is the one you’ve likely seen splashed all over your Instagram feed: the infinity light room.
 With mirrored walls, floors and ceilings, the pretty dangling lights appeared to go on forever.
 As soothing music played overhead, I felt both amazed and relaxed.